erantapaa/atom-haskell-scripts/README.md

     cd my-project
     stack setup

-Run Atom with:
+and then run Atom with:

-    ~/atom-bin/$RESOLVER/run-atom
+    ~/atom-bin/$RESOLVER/run-atom .

-and use the File -> Add Project Folder menu option to open the directory `my-project`.
+(you should be in the `my-project` directory when doing this.)

+Atom should start up displaying the `my-project` directory.

+Continue with:

+- Click on the directory `src` in the left panel.
+- Open the file `Main.hs`
+- Hover the cursor over `putStrLn` - this should bring up type information.